 Current Opportunities

-An excellent career opportunity awaits you at the Town of Huntsville.
-If you want to work in a community that is set in one of the most beautiful natural settings in Canada and offers a great quality of life with all the amenities, this is the job for you!
-Located in Ontario’s cottage country, the Town of Huntsville is the largest community in the District Municipality of Muskoka and in proximity to the west side of Algonquin Park.
-Within this exciting setting, the Town of Huntsville has a vibrant downtown and offers many cultural and outdoor recreational opportunities.
+An excellent career opportunity, to help build on the strengths of a great team, awaits you in the Town of Huntsville.
+An excellent seasonal opportunity awaits you in the Town of Huntsville.
+If you want to work in a community in one of the most beautiful natural settings in Canada that offers a great quality of life with all the amenities, this job is for you!
+Located in Ontario's cottage country, Huntsville has a vibrant downtown and offers many cultural and outdoor recreational opportunities.

 Town of Huntsville, 37 Main Street East